 How to Care for Halo Extensions in Winter and on Ski Trips

 Planning a winter getaway or ski trip?
-If you wear Halo hair extensions, cold weather, dry air, and helmets can be just as challenging for your hair as black ice is for beginners on the slopes.
+If you wear Halo hair extensions, cold weather, dry air, and helmets can be just as challenging as navigating freezing temperatures.

 The good news: Halo extensions are one of the best hair extension options for winter and ski season—if you care for them correctly.
 Let’s learn how to care for halo extensions during winter and ski trips together.